 Call Rescue Kit: outcome lens

 Call Rescue Kit exists to make the 60-second promise automatic when nobody can pick up.
 You get a dedicated or forwarded line, automatic SMS on missed calls, two-way texting, and a simple missed / replied / booked log.
-Pricing is a one-time install you own, not another CRM subscription.
-We do not publish internal carrier or hosting diagrams here; your setup call covers that once you decide the leak is big enough to fix.
+You share your details.
+We configure it for your shop.
+You keep the kit.
+Not another monthly CRM bill.
+We do not publish internal carrier diagrams here; your setup call covers that once you decide the leak is big enough to fix.

 Further reading